endawghae/youtube-playlist-shuffler/README.md

 Download [VLC media player](https://www.videolan.org/)

-Attempt to run the exe file in the repo
+Run the exe file in the repo

 (Optional) Fight with your antivirus as it kneels and begs for you not to run it